 Normal vs. Excessive Yowling in Cats

+Normal meowing is whatever amount of meowing you're used to hearing from your kitty.
 Excessive yowling is when your cat is meowing more than usual.
 Maybe their meows have not only become more frequent, but louder and longer.
-It almost seems like they're crying out in agony.
 Maybe they won't stop excessively meowing until you get out of bed in the morning.
 If you start noticing more meowing or louder meowing, there may be something going on with your cat — and you definitely shouldn't ignore it!

-Why Do Cats Yowl?
+Why Do Cats Cry or Yowl?

-Cats are less active during the day.
-They actually sleep about 15 hours a day, meaning most of their activity is done at night.
+- To Get Your Attention: Cats don't meow at other cats — they communicate through body language, scent, and touch.
+To better communicate with humans, cats started meowing at us.
+Cats also sleep about 15 hours a day, meaning most of their activity is done at night.
 Since they are more energetic at night, they may meow more frequently than they do during the day.
-This may be to get your attention, hoping you'll get up to play with them or feed them.
-They might just be a bit bored.

-Although felines are notorious for concealing pain, they can't always hide it.
+- Intense or Sudden Pain: Although felines are notorious for concealing pain, they can't always hide it.
 Intense or sudden pain can cause a cat to vocalize its feelings.
 This type of yowling can be loud and it could be an indication of a serious injury.

 Related: What Can I Give My Cat For Pain Relief?